Shunyi16/Yamazing-Intern/README.md

 **Internship Contribution**

-I worked on a project that generated a readable table based on the customers’ information and order details.
-The project was to extract the data from the company’s database and used Python as the programming language to generate the table using Pandas data frame.
-After generating the table, I translated it into Chinese.
+The project titled 'Product Data Extraction Example' was completed during my internship at a startup company called Yamzing.
+I created a readable table based on customer information and order details extracted from the company's database.
+Python was utilized as the programming language, employing Pandas data frames to generate the table.
+Additionally, I translated the table into Chinese.